WPgenWeakest Precondition Generator

 end).

-Without entering the details at this stage, the predicate mkstruct is a function of type formulaformula that captures the essence of the wp-style consequence-frame rule wp_conseq_frame, presented the previous chapter.
+Without going into the details at this stage, the predicate mkstruct is a function of type formulaformula that captures the essence of the wp-style consequence-frame rule wp_conseq_frame, presented the previous chapter.
 This rule asserts that Q1 \*+ H ===> Q2 implies (wp t Q1) \* H ==> (wp t Q2).

 More Details